 Stop 1: Robert Louis Stevenson Museum, St. Helena

-Begin your adventure by brushing up on your Robert Louis Stevenson facts at the museum.
-Be sure to check out the scale model of what the Silverado Bunkhouse looked like at the time the Stevenson’s stayed there.
-And don’t forget to ask questions!
+Begin your adventure by brushing up on your Robert Louis Stevenson facts at the Museum.
+Be sure to check out the scale model of the Silverado Bunkhouse to see what it looked like at the time when the Stevenson’s stayed there.

 Location: 1490 Library Lane, St. Helena, CA 94574